News

 Retirement savings plans, life insurance, and long-term disability plans are not part of Open Enrollment.
 If eligible, you may enroll or make changes to these plans at any time.

 U-M Retirement Savings Plan elections are not part of Open Enrollment and you can make changes at any time throughout the year.
-However, to avoid conflict with Open Enrollment benefit changes, initiating Basic Plan, 403(b) SRA, and 457(b) Deferred Compensation Plan elections through Wolverine Access Self-Service will not be available on the last two days of Open Enrollment.
+However, to avoid conflict with Open Enrollment benefit changes, initiating 403(b) SRA, and 457(b) Deferred Compensation Plan elections through Wolverine Access Self-Service will not be available on the last two days of Open Enrollment.

 Reminders